Why Virtualization Tools can Optimize IT Operations

 Improved disaster recovery is an additional benefit of virtualization.
 Backups created by the IT support team can be used on a wider variety of system configurations.

-Without virtualization, a created backup can usually only be used to restore a system with the same hardware configuration.
+Without virtualization, you can usually only use a created backup to restore a system with the same hardware configuration.
 By creating a single backup, virtualization tools reduce the amount of time and support an organization’s IT staff have to devote to system restoration.

-Microsoft Azure now includes enhanced data storage and caching capabilities that can be scaled through wide area networks (WANs).
+Microsoft Azure now incorporates improved data storage and caching capabilities that you can scale across wide area networks (WANs).

 Virtualization can provide enhanced security by placing applications into separate locations, reducing the risk of malware infections spreading.

-Each application that is stored in a virtual environment has minimal access to hardware resources and storage.
-If malware does infect one of the applications in a virtual environment, the likelihood of the infection spreading to other system components is reduced.
+Each application stored in a virtual environment has minimal access to hardware resources and storage.
+If malware infects one of the applications in a virtual environment, it reduces the likelihood of the infection spreading to other system components.

 Virtualization also makes it easier to isolate and get rid of malware that infects a single application.
-Less time is also spent investigating and documenting the cause of the infection.
+People also spend less time investigating and documenting the cause of the infection.
 Increased control and management of application-based content are one of the new benefits of Microsoft Azure’s recent improvements.

 The tools that virtualization solutions provide can help outdated or legacy software applications run longer.
 Virtualization also helps hardware run longer and reduces the need to acquire excess hardware.
 For instances, some applications become outdated due to new versions of operating systems that are not compatible.

-Virtualization can mimic an operating system that is either no longer supported or on its way out.
-The current version of the application can continue to be used until the developer either release a patch to resolve the compatibility problem or comes out with a new version.
+Virtualization can imitate an operating system that is either no longer supported or on its way out.
+Until the developer releases a patch to resolve the compatibility problem or comes out with a new version, users can continue using the current version of the application.

-Individual client machines can be configured with only the hardware requirements necessary to run the virtual environment, shifting the bulk of the hardware needs to a single server or group of servers.
+By configuring individual client machines with only the hardware requirements necessary to run the virtual environment, you can shift the bulk of the hardware needs to a single server or group of servers.
 This not only reduces costs but increases longevity.

 Virtual solutions, like Microsoft Azure, can deliver more processing capabilities over a localized network or the internet.
-More content and increased workloads can be processed without negatively impacting the user’s ability to access system resources.
+The system can process more content and increased workloads without negatively affecting the user’s ability to access system resources.
 A combination of increased capacity and reduced costs make virtualization an efficient method of optimizing any IT department‘s operations.